With so much to do to prepare yourself and your home for Christmas, it can be easy to forget that the holiday season can also affect your pets.

 - The cationic detergents present in liquid potpourri can cause severe ulceration and chemical burns to the surfaces within your pet's mouth and along their digestive tract.

 - They can cause similar problems if they come into contact with their skin or their eyes, too.

-Dogs: Dry potpourri can contain wide variety of fragrant dried herbs and flowers.
+Dogs: Dry potpourri can contain a wide variety of fragrant dried herbs and flowers.
 The potential toxicity of such a mixture depends entirely on what plants are in it, but even nonpoisonous floral potpourri can irritate your dog’s gastrointestinal system and cause vomiting or diarrhea.

 - If the potpourri mix includes harder items like miniature pine cones or bark chips, these could potentially lodge in your dog’s throat and cause breathing difficulties.